Divorce is often devastating both emotionally and financially.

 - How long the couple was married

 - The financial resources and earning capabilities of each spouse

 - The education level, health, and age of each spouse

 - Monetary burdens placed disproportionately on one spouse, such as childcare

-According to Florida law, alimony can be negotiated in an out-of-court settlement, through mediation services, or by a judge when a divorce trial concludes.
+According to Florida alimony law, spousal support can be negotiated in an out-of-court settlement, through mediation services, or by a judge when a divorce trial concludes.
 The type of alimony ordered is also typically the judge’s decision if the parties cannot come to an agreement.